nigelhorne/Log-Abstraction/README.md

     my $logger = Log::YetAnother->new(%args);

 Creates a new `Log::YetAnother` object.
+The argument can be a hash,
+a reference to a hash or the `logger` value.
 The following arguments can be provided:

 - `logger` - A logger can be a code reference, an array reference, a file path, or an object.
 - `syslog` - A hash reference for syslog configuration.
+- `script_name` - Name of the script, needed when `syslog` is given

 ## debug